samwen2019/cities-graph/README.md

 Todo List
 ----------

-1. curl-test.txt can be convert to a test script
+1. curl-test.txt can be converted to a test script
 2. Dockerfile to deliver final release as docker image
 3. A script to automate release process
 4. The requirement, "Any unexpected input should result in a ’no’ response" is too strong.
 It breaks conventions.
 It is necessary to get into more details.